codihuston/gairos/README.md

         1. Set this option to `true`, or...
         2. Delete the existing table yourself and restart the server

+#### Apollo Engine Setup
+`IMPORTANT:` the following steps are for `DEVELOPMENT` ONLY:

+If you want to use the `Apollo Graph Manager`, which is a metrics dashboard that offers some free features (such as reporting metrics on graphql queries), you must implement the following configuration.

+1. Visit [https://engine.apollographql.com/](https://engine.apollographql.com/) and create a graph such as `gairos-development` (which is the same as the `service name`) that apollo will use to register this engine into the graph manager

+2. Copy the file `API key` presented to you into the root `.env` file

+   IMPORTANT: server/.env is to be used ONLY for this purpose, all other configurations should be applied in `server/src/config/.env-<ENVIRONMENT>`

+3. The `server/apollo.config.js` file is already configured with the aforementioned `service name` and `endpoint` (which must contain the `/graphql` when on localhost, at least)

+4. Run this command in the root of `/server`: `npx apollo service:push`
+5. You should now be able to view metrics on this server in the dashboard
+6. You should re-run the aforementioned command as the schema changes

 #### Database Setup
 The database server must be running in order for the server to start.